jnerby/project/README.md

 When a user clicks on a search result, a modal window opens with additional details about the film.
 The user can select a club from a dropdown and add the film to the club's list.

 ## INSTALL
--Install homebrew
+- Install homebrew
--Install git
+- Install git
--In VS Code, run "git clone https://github.com/jnerby/watchlist" -Cd into the watchlist directory
+- In VS Code, run "git clone https://github.com/jnerby/watchlist"
+- Cd into the watchlist directory
--Run "pip3 install -r requirements.txt"
+- Run "pip3 install -r requirements.txt"
--Add a new file to your cloned directory called "secrets.sh" -Follow these instructions to set up a TMDB API key [TMDB API] (https://developers.themoviedb.org/3/getting-started/authentication).
+- Add a new file to your cloned directory called "secrets.sh"
+- Follow these instructions to set up a TMDB API key [TMDB API] (https://developers.themoviedb.org/3/getting-started/authentication).
 Save your key to secrets.sh by adding this line of code: "export API_KEY={	YOUR KEY }"
--Run "source secrets.sh"
+- Run "source secrets.sh"
--Run "python3 server.py" to launch the app in your browser
+- Run "python3 server.py" to launch the app in your browser